mlambardi/rpidata/README.md

 Also, there are very few variables.
 Can you do enough with so little?
 Choose whether to use all the variables or just the time and the room's temperature.

+(Maybe it's not important, but the readings are scheduled at times HH:MM:00, yet it takes few seconds to sense and record data.
+This amount of time may depend on concurrent activity, which may cause heating?)

 Have fun.